 And whereas traditional calculators show a limited number of digits to the right of the decimal point, the color calculator shows as many digits as students would like, simply by dragging the red point.
 The digits are displayed in rows and columns, and students can adjust the number of rows or columns to highlight repeating patterns.

 The current fraction entered into the calculator is 1/7, but you can change the numerator and denominator to create other fractions less than one.

 Here are just some of the investigations students can explore with the color calculator:

 - Look for color patterns in the rows, columns, and diagonals of the decimal representation.
 Drag the red point to change the patterns and to create new ones.

-- Find fractions whose decimal representations eventually “stop” and end in all zeroes.
+- Find fractions whose decimal representations eventually “terminate” and end in all zeros.
 How can you tell without checking whether a fraction has this property?

 - Find fractions whose decimal representations consist of just one repeating digit. (e.g., 0.33333…) Can you find a fraction for every digit 1 through 9?

 - Find fractions whose decimal representations have really long sequences of digits that eventually repeat.
 Do you think there are fractions whose decimal representations never repeat?